gavinlyonsrepo/cylon/README.md

 Installation
 -----------------------------------------------
 cylon is installed by PKGBUILD on a Arch based Linux system.
-The PKGBUILD file is available in the AUR Arch user repository.
+The PKGBUILD file is available in the AUR - Arch user repository.
 Install it using an AUR helper program  or installations instructions on Arch user repository page of Arch linux wiki.
+The program will work on any arch based system.
+Arch, manjaro, antergos etc.
 * AUR package name : cylon
 * AUR maintainer : glyons
 * AUR location: https://aur.archlinux.org/packages/cylon/

 Usage
 -------------------------------------------